wrgoldstein/wrgoldstein.github.io/_posts/2020-04-13-ergodicity_economics.markdown

 >Suppose you have $100 and are offered a gamble involving a series of coin flips.
 For each flip, heads will increase your wealth by 50%.
 Tails will decrease it by 40%.
 Flip 100 times.

 Should you take it?
-The author points out that the average person will lose money in repeated playings of this bet.
+The author points out that the average person will lose money in repeated playings of this bet, despite the fact that it has positive expected value.
 The average result is a 5% decline in wealth each period.

 So that got me thinking: For what values is it appropriate to take this bet repeatedly?
 So, as one does, I calculated it: